princedede/Q-paper/INTRO.md

 * It is Ethereum virtual machines compatible.
 That is, it is capable of executing smart contracts instructions which we deem suitable for implemeting our backend.
 * Binance Smart Chain (BSC) is preferred for its considerably low transaction fees.
-* BSC network encourages Borderless decentralized finance (DeFi) that allows anyone around the globe with an internet service to acceess our services.
+* BSC network encourages Borderless decentralized finance (DeFi) that allows anyone around the globe with an internet service to access our services.
 * Among others, its performance is suitable for mass adoption.

 Leveraging on the use cases of blockchain technology such as the distributive, permissionless and immutability features via smart contract architecture, we established Quatre-finance protocol that inherits the modern blockchain attributes with customised rules.